SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 - Home page and all other site pages
 - List and library pages for certain lists and libraries

 If you want to maximize the use of the modern user interface for your site pages plus list and library pages then checkout the [Modernize your user interface](modernize-userinterface.md) article.
+During this user interface you'll modernization you will also have to handle the modernization of your customizations as explained in [Modernize your customizations](modernize-customizations.md).

 ### Connect your sites to Office 365 Groups